SumanthRH/SkyRL/skyrl-train/examples/mini_swe_agent/README.md

   - Using a stronger base model
   - Increasing `step_limit` in `swebench.yaml`

-- **Argument list too long**: For very large git patches, you might notice evaluation errors such as `Argument list too long: ‘podman’`.
+- **Argument list too long**: For very large git patches, you might notice evaluation errors such as `Argument list too long: 'podman'`.
 This is because we apply the model's git patch by passing it as a CLI argument, and for large patches, you can hit the system's `ARG_MAX` limits.
 On modern systems, this limit is about ~1MB.
 We make a simple assumption that such large patches are meant to be incorrect.

 - **Podman UID errors**: If running podman within a container, you might hit errors due to insufficient UIDs.
-To resolve this, you have two options on Linux based machines:
+To resolve this, you have two options on Linux-based machines:
   1. Edit the `/etc/subuid` and `/etc/subgid` files to use a larger range of UIDs, like `100000-1100000`
   2. Set `ignore_chown_errors=true` in Podman's containers.conf